This website uses modern construction techniques, which may not render correctly in your old browser.

 Smithton is home to Tasmania’s most fertile dairy and vegetable growing area.
 It's also home to the historic Woolnorth Station, which is still owned by the Van Diemen's Land Company.
 This morning we enjoy a fully guided tour of Woolnorth, including the Roaring 40’s Wind Farm and rugged Cape Grim.

-We then journey south to the World Heritage Listed Cradle Mountain-Lake St Clair National Park, where we spend the next two nights at the Cradle Mountain Hotel.
+We then journey south to the World Heritage Listed Cradle Mountain-Lake St Clair National Park, where we spend the next two nights at the Cradle Mountain Lodge.

 After breakfast we depart Cradle Mountain-Lake St Clair National Park and head south.
 Visit Queenstown and learn about the area's mining history with a local guide before continuing to Strahan.

-We spend the next two nights at the Strahan Village Motel, set on a hilltop with commanding views over Macquarie Harbour.
+We spend the next two nights at the Strahan Village Motel.

 This morning we board the 'Spirit of the Wild' for a cruise up the Gordon River and into the Tasmanian Wilderness World Heritage Area.
-We'll be seated on the Premier Upper Deck and enjoy two guided shore excursions, including Heritage Landing (home to ancient Huon pines over 2,000 years old) and Sarah Island, once a dreaded penal colony.
+We are seated on the upper deck and enjoy two guided shore excursions, including Heritage Landing (home to ancient Huon pines over 2,000 years old) and Sarah Island, once a dreaded penal colony.
 We also head out to Hells Gates where the harbour meets the ocean.

 Departing Strahan early this morning we head through the scenic Franklin-Gordon Wild Rivers National Park to Lake St Clair, carved by glaciers during the last Ice Age.
 Then, discover the ‘Wall in the Wilderness’ at Derwent Bridge, an exquisite work in progress by artist Greg Duncan.
 The carved panels stretch down two rows and tell the history of the Central Highlands region, beginning with the Indigenous people, then to the pioneering timber harvesters, pastoralists, miners and Hydro workers.
 It is truly one of Tasmania’s best attractions!